 for One Fine Bird Press

-Brooke Deaton, Administrator at ICG, looks after the workshop registrations, helps with Jim’s travel arrangements, orders books for the trainings, and whatever else she can do to assist Ruth.
-She loves being a part of ICG and hopes she can make an impact in her corner of the world.
+Brooke Deaton, Administrator at ICG, manages all workshop and event registrations, supervises online product purchases, and operates the shipping of product and event materials.
+She also assists Ruth on additional administrative tasks as needed.
+Brooke loves being a part of ICG and hopes she can make an impact in her corner of the world.

 Manager of Partnership and Global Outreach